feizc/resume/index.md

 ## Competitions

-* Our team (Zekang Li, Xiangru Tang, Xiaohao Xu, and Hui zheng) won the **first place** in the innovation track, Deecamp, Sinovation Ventures.
+* Our team ([[Zekang Li](https://zekangli.com/)], Xiangru Tang, Xiaohao Xu, and Hui zheng) won the **first place** in the innovation track, Deecamp, Sinovation Ventures.
    This project is about science fiction generation.

 ## Publications

-* Improving peptide sequencing with Interactive Ensemble
+* Retrieval and Revise: Improving Peptide Identification with Similar Mass Spectra

   Zhengcong Fei